MaryCBaylis/javascript-breakout-code-challenge/README.md

 After the last "life" is lost, the game is over and a window pops up.
 It contains "Game Over", information

 about the score and time, and "Restart" button to start again.

+# TODO:

+* Find an image for paddle - spaceship

+* Database
+	* Create Leaderboards

+* Add stages
+	* Bricks and blocks were designed to easily be added, removed, or moved by changing attributes in data.js.
+Add functions in game.js to retrieve and iterate through different groups of blocks and bricks for stages.
+	* Make some blocks that take more than one hit.
+	* Make blocks that move
+	* Make "blocks" (enemies that act like blocks when they're hit) that fire at spaceship.
+Add movement.

+* Add powerups
+	* Multiball
+	* extra bumpers
+	* shield

+* Random generated stages?
+Maybe?
+	* Increasing difficulty